DigitalSlideArchive/ImageDePHI/README.md

 If running on macOS, you may need to [add the executable to the list of trusted software](https://support.apple.com/guide/mac-help/apple-cant-check-app-for-malicious-software-mchleab3a043/mac) to launch ImageDePHI in the same way you would any other registered app.

 # Rules
 Image redaction is determined by a set of rules.
-Each run of the program can use a different set of rules, depending on how the command was run.
 By default, the base set of rules are used.
 These rules are provided by the `imagedephi` package and can be found [here](https://github.com/DigitalSlideArchive/ImageDePHI/blob/main/imagedephi/base_rules.yaml).

 ## Rule Application
 All runs of `imagedephi` use the provided base set of rules as a foundation.
 End users can use the ruleset framework to buld custom rulesets that handle additional or custom metadata not covered by the base rules, or override the behavior of the base rule set.

-These override rule sets can be specified by using the `-r my_ruleset.yml` or `--override-rules my_ruleset.yml` flag.
-This flag is available for both the `imagedephi run` and `imagedephi plan` subcommands.
+Override rule sets can be specified by using the `-r my_ruleset.yml` or `--override-rules my_ruleset.yml` option.
+This option is available for both the `imagedephi run` and `imagedephi plan` commands.
+Override rules sets are not provided by `imagedephi`, and must de defined by the end user.

 When `imagedephi` determines the steps to redact a file, it checks each piece of metadata in the file.
 For each piece of metadata found this way, it will first consult the override rule set, if present, for an applicable rule.
 If the override rule set does not contain a rule for that piece of metadata, the program will check the base ruleset.